 At the Effective Time, (i) each outstanding share of AMI Common Stock shall be converted into and become the right to receive the AMI Pro Rata Amount (as defined herein) of the AMI Merger Consideration (as defined herein) consisting of a combination of shares of Hain Common Stock (the "AMI Stock Merger Consideration") and cash (the "AMI Cash Merger Consideration") and (ii) each outstanding share of GOE Common Stock shall be converted into and become the right to receive the GOE Pro Rata Amount (as defined herein) of the GOE Merger Consideration (as defined herein), consisting of a combination of shares of Hain Common Stock (the "GOE Stock Merger Consideration" and, together with the AMI Stock Merger Consideration, the "Stock Merger Consideration") and cash (the "GOE Cash Merger Consideration" and, together with the AMI Cash Merger Consideration, the "Cash Merger Consideration").
-As used herein, "AMI Merger Consideration" means the AMI Stock Merger Consideration and the AMI Cash Merger Consideration, "GOE Merger Consideration" means the GOE Stock Merger Consideration and the GOE Cash Merger Consideration and "Merger Consideration" means the AMI Merger Consideration and the GOE Merger Consideration.
+As used herein, "AMI Merger Consideration" means the AMI Stock Merger Consideration and the AMI Cash Merger Consideration, "GOE Merger Consideration" means the GOE Stock Merger Consideration and the GOE Cash Merger Consideration, and "Merger Consideration and the GOE Cash Merger Consideration, and "Merger Consideration and the GOE Cash Merger Consideration, and "Merger Consideration and the GOE Cash Merger Consideration, and "Merger Consideration and the GOE Cash Merger Consideration, and "Merger Consideration" means the AMI Merger Consideration and the GOE Stock Merger Consideration and the GOE Cash Merger Consideration, and "Merger Consideration" means the AMI Merger Consideration and the GOE Merger Consideration.

-The allocation of Merger Consideration between Stock Merger Consideration and Cash Merger Consideration shall be determined at the sole option of Hain, by written notice to the Companies on the third day prior to the Closing Date (as defined herein), subject to certain restrictions; PROVIDED, HOWEVER, that (i) if any of the Merger Consideration is comprised of Stock Merger Consideration, then at least 50% of the Merger Consideration shall be comprised of Stock Merger Consideration, subject to adjustment, and (ii) the AMI Cash Merger Consideration shall be at least \$15.0 million in the aggregate and the GOE Cash Merger Consideration shall be at least \$5.0 million in the aggregate.
+In accordance with the Merger Agreements, Hain has allocated the Merger Consideration between Stock Merger Consideration and Cash Merger Consideration as follows: (i) the AMI Stock Merger Consideration shall be \$39.75 million in the aggregate and the GOE Stock Merger Consideration will be \$9.0 million in the aggregate and (ii) the AMI Cash Merger Consideration shall be \$15.0 million in the aggregate and the GOE Cash Merger Consideration shall be \$5.0 million in the aggregate.
 The Stock Merger Consideration shall consist of the number of shares of Hain Common Stock having an aggregate market value based on the Closing Date Market Price (as defined herein).
 With respect to any share of AMI Common Stock, "AMI Pro Rata Amount" means the product of the AMI Merger Consideration multiplied by a fraction, the numerator of which is one and the denominator of which is the aggregate number of all issued and outstanding shares of the AMI Common Stock at the Effective Time, allocated between AMI Stock Merger Consideration and AMI Cash Merger Consideration in the proportion specified by Hain as set forth above.
 With respect to any share of the GOE Common Stock, "GOE Pro Rata Amount" means the product of the GOE Merger Consideration multiplied by a fraction, the numerator of which is one and the denominator of which is the aggregate number of all issued and outstanding shares of the GOE Common Stock at the Effective Time, allocated between GOE Stock Merger Consideration and GOE Cash Merger Consideration in the proportion specified by Hain as set forth above.
-"Closing Date Market Price" means, with respect to each share of Hain Common Stock, the average closing price for such share as reported on the National Market System of The Nasdaq Stock Market, Inc. for the 10 most recent trading days ending on the third day prior to the Effective Time.
+"Closing Date Market Price" means, with respect to each share of Hain Common Stock, the average closing price for such share as reported on the National Market System of The Nasdaq Stock Market, Inc. for the 10 trading days ending June 24, 1998, or \$23.1625 per share.